What is modeling?

 The best means for this task are highly motivating items.
 Offer stuff you know they don't like to encourage them to use "no" to reject it.

-Fact-based: These are questions that ask you to confirm or reject a statement about something.
-It could be the identity of something, "Is this a banana?" or the condition of it, "Are you cold?".
+Fact-based: These questions request you to confirm or reject a statement about something.
+It could be the identity of something, "Is this a banana?" or their condition, "Are you cold?".

 The power of "maybe" while modeling

 An excellent strategy is to model language that reflects what you think.
-An AAC user wants to communicate based on the context and their other communication strategies (body movements, facial expressions, vocalizations).
+For example, an AAC user wants to communicate based on the context and other communication strategies (body movements, facial expressions, vocalizations).